AlfonsoRReyes/Part-3-Data-Science-For-Petroleum-Production-Engineers/Part-3_Data_Science_for_Petroleum_Production_Engineering.md

 What we see in *Figure 2* is a customized plot that was written using matplotlib, a Python plotting library.
 The variables shown are the minimal that could be shown as critical for the verification of the model.

-￼`change this plot to a neutral dataset.
-Obfuscate`

 ![](./images/network_summary_plot.png)

 *Figure 2 - The well network summary plot.*

 Each of the rectangles represent a platform.
 The wells in green are the ones active or producing.
 The well with suffix NF, GP and GL mean that that well is a natural flow well or it is a gas producer or it is a gas lift well.
 At the bottom of the rectangles we see the total number of strings (or wells).
 The letter “E” below means the number of wells that are enabled in the model, while “D” indicates how many wells were disabled in the network model.

-`change the plot above to something neutral`
+- [ ] change the plot above to something neutral

 # The KPIs dataset for Gas Lift